RayWangCN/PCDE-Activity-9.1/README.md

-# PCDE-Activity-9.1
+# Repository of activity 9.1 and activity 9.2
-MIT individual assignment_9.1
+MIT individual assignment